09 June 2014

 Vit Olmer

-East-German postcard by VEB Progress Filmvertrieb, Berlin, no. 869, 1969.
-Photo: publicity still for Jarní vody/Spring water (Václav Krska, 1968).
+East German postcard by VEB Progress Filmvertrieb, Berlin, no. 869, 1969.
+Photo: publicity still for Jarní vody / Spring water (Václav Krska, 1968).

 Inquisition

-He had a smaller part in the historical drama Dáblova past/The Devil's Trap (Frantisek Vlácil, 1962) about the inquisition in the 16th Century.
+He had a smaller part in the historical drama Dáblova past / The Devil's Trap (Frantisek Vlácil, 1962) about the inquisition in the 16th Century.

-Then he played the lead in the lyrical fairytale Zlaté kapradí/The Golden Fern (Jiri Weiss, 1963) about a shepherd who finds a golden fern with magical powers.
-The seed of the fern turns into a beautiful young woman (Daniela Smutna) and they fall in love.
+Then he played the lead in the lyrical fairytale Zlaté kapradí / The Golden Fern (Jiri Weiss, 1963) about a shepherd who finds a golden fern with magical powers.
+The seed of the fern turns into a beautiful young woman (Daniela Smutna), and they fall in love.
+The handsome Olmer next starred in the romance Vysoká zed / The High Wall (Karel Kachyna, 1964) with Radka Dulíková.

 Vit Olmer, Raka Dulikova

-Vit Olmer and Radka Dulíková.
-East-German postcard by VEB Progress Filmvertrieb, Berlin, no. 2568, 1966.
-Photo: publicity still for Vysoká zed/The High Wall (Karel Kachyna, 1964).
+Vít Olmer and Radka Dulíková.
+East German postcard by VEB Progress Filmvertrieb, Berlin, no. 2568, 1966.
+Photo: publicity still for Vysoká zed / The High Wall (Karel Kachyna, 1964).

 The Velvet Revolution

-He would make dozens of films, including the comedy drama Co je vám, doktore?/What’s up doc?
-(Vit Olmer, 1984), the comedy Jako jed/As Good as Poison (Vit Olmer, 1986) and Bony a klid/The Big Money (Vit Olmer, 1988), a retelling of the Bonnie-and-Clyde legend.
+In 1966, Vit Olmer studied at the FAMU, the Film and TV School of the Academy of Performing Arts in Prague and started to write and direct his own films.
+He would make dozens of films, including the comedy drama Co je vám, doktore? / What’s Up Doc?
+(Vit Olmer, 1984), the comedy Jako jed / As Good as Poison (Vit Olmer, 1986) and Bony a klid / The Big Money (Vit Olmer, 1988), a retelling of the Bonnie-and-Clyde legend.

-In the same period he continued to star in Czech films by other directors.
-Among them are the romance Jarní vody/Spring water (Václav Krska, 1968) with Kveta Fialová and the French-Czech coproduction À quelques jours près/A Matter of Days (Yves Ciampi, 1969), which was framed by the student unrest in Prague and Paris during the late 1960s.
+In the same period, he continued to star in Czech films by other directors.
+Among them are the romance Jarní vody / Spring water (Václav Krska, 1968) with Kveta Fialová and the French-Czech coproduction À quelques jours près / A Matter of Days (Yves Ciampi, 1969), which was framed by the student unrest in Prague and Paris during the late 1960s.

-At the time of 'normalization' (the velvet revolution of 1989), Vit Olmer was a member of the Communist Party.
-He does not want to talk about his membership and does not intend to apologize for it.
+At the time of 'normalisation' (the Velvet Revolution of 1989), Vit Olmer was a member of the Communist Party.
+He does not want to talk about his membership and does not intend to apologise for it.
+In 2012, he ran for the Senate as an independent candidate but did not get into the second round.

-Vit Olmer is married to actress Simona Chytrová.
+Vít Olmer is married to actress Simona Chytrová.
 They have a son, Vitu.
-From an earlier marriage he has another son, Matěje.
+From an earlier marriage, he has another son, Matěje.

 BREZKOVA, Jana & OLMER, Vit_Progress Starfoto; 2695.
 Photo Progress

 Jana Brejchová and Vit Olmer.
-East-German postcard by VEB Progress Filmvertrieb, Berlin, no. 2695.
+East German postcard by VEB Progress Filmvertrieb, Berlin, no. 2695.
 Photo: Progress.
 Collection: Manuel Palomina Arjona / Performing Arts.

-Sources: Vojtěch ‘Joeey’ Havlík (Csfd.cz) (Czech), AllMovie, Wikipedia (Czech) and IMDb.
+Sources: Vojtěch ‘Joeey’ Havlík (Csfd.cz - Czech), AllMovie, Wikipedia (Czech) and IMDb.

 No comments: